Friday, September 03, 2010

 Calliope

 It began on Wednesday of last week with a flurry of gigantic snowflakes.
 They looked like goose feathers.
 My friend Dawn's mother commented as we watched from the window of The Harlem Flophouse, "I've never seen such big snowflakes."
-She is 75 and has lived her entire life in Massachusetts near the New Hampshire boarder.
+She is 75 and has lived her entire life in Massachusetts near the New Hampshire border.

 I had picked up Calliope from the hospital that morning.
 She was not in good shape.
 She was weak from being caged.
 She had a bad cold.
 She had lymphatic cancer.
 There was no possibility of a cure.
 The doctor was recommending euthanasia.
 She purred gently in my arms.
 I asked if I could take her home for just one night.